 hamburger

-Salient Features of Indian Constitution – Major Features, Characteristics
+Salient Features of Indian Constitution – Basic, Key Features of Constitution, Characteristics

 Salient Features of Indian Constitution are inspired by the constitution of other nations, while the rest are adopted from the Government of India Act 1935.
 The Indian Constitution begins with the Preamble, which includes the basic principles, objectives, and ideals of the Indian Constitution.
 Among all other salient features of the Indian Constitution, fundamental rights have been determined to be most influential as it bears the essential aspect of the rights and constitution of the Indian citizens.

-All the basic features of the Indian Constitution are listed below, along with details of each characteristic that distinguishes it from the constitutions of other countries.
-Also, this article highlights the basic, main, and key features of the Indian constitution that differentiate it from the constitutions of other nations.
+The basic features of the Indian Constitution, include Secularism, Democracy, Decentralization, Mixed Economy, and Liberalism, to name a few.
+Learn about key features of Indian constitution along with details of each characteristic that distinguishes it from the constitutions of other countries.
+This article highlights the basic, main, and salient features of Indian constitution that differentiate it from the constitutions of other nations.

 Salient Features of Indian Constitution